txt/mase/src/abstract.md

     samples(x)
 ````

-Turns out, we do not lose much:
+Turns out, we do not lose much (caveat: need to keep more than 128).

 ```
 $ python -B abstract.py